Home | Mental Health | Anxiety | Social Anxiety Quiz 2024 – Self-Assessment Test

 Social Anxiety Quiz

 The following social anxiety quiz is designed to give you an idea of where your anxiety levels fall.
 For instance, higher scores indicate a higher likelihood of having social anxiety.
+Answer each question to arrive at your total score.

 PROCESS